-Assam: Tripartite Bodo peace agreement signed by Amit Shah in Guwahati
+Assam: Centre signs tripartite Bodo peace agreement, Amit Shah says ‘golden future’ awaits state

 The home minister assured the National Democratic Front of Bodoland that ‘all promises will be fulfilled in a time-bound manner’.

-Note: Corrections and clarifications: The headline of this article has been edited.
-The article earlier incorrectly stated that the peace accord was signed in Guwahati.
-The event was held in New Delhi.